saxmjn/notebook/web3/danksharding.md

 ### EIP-4844 : Proto-Danksharding
 Proto-Danksharding, also known as [EIP-4844(opens in a new tab)](https://eips.ethereum.org/EIPS/eip-4844), is a way for [rollups](https://ethereum.org/en/layer-2/#rollups) to add cheaper data to blocks.
 It is an intermediately step to make txns on L2s cheaper and scale ethereum for > 100,000 tps.

-The name comes from the two researchers who proposed the idea: Protolambda and Dankrad Feist.

 > ![Info]
 >
-> Conversation b/w Vitalik, Protolambda and Dankrad about Danksharding
+> The name comes from the two researchers who proposed the idea: Protolambda and Dankrad Feist.
+Checkout conversation b/w Vitalik, Protolambda and Dankrad about Danksharding
 > https://www.youtube.com/watch?v=N5p0TB77flM

 The main feature introduced by proto-danksharding is new transaction type, which we call a **blob-carrying transaction**.
 Before this, rollups had been limited in how cheap they can make user transactions by the fact that they post their transactions in `CALLDATA`.